Christian Children’s Charity Refuses $25K Donation Because Donor Is An Atheist [Video]

 — Judson Press (@JudsonPress) September 7, 2016

 Some time later, the atheist says he got a phone call at work from someone representing the charity.
 He claims that he was told that, unless he changed the name on the donation, it would not be accepted.
-Wilbourn refused to change the name, and was then told his $100 would be returned by the Christian charity.
+Wilbourn refused to change the name and was then told his $100 would be returned by the Christian charity.
 Even though, not long after his donation was refused, the charity publicly claimed to be short on funds.

 “Do things out of the goodness of you heart whether it’s for religion or not, but don’t let religion come between you and someone who needs help and that’s what has happened here.”